 Quiz based modules in the learning hub

-Modules that adapt and grow in complexity as users enhance their financial literacy to ensure continuous learning.
+Modules that adapt and grow in complexity as users enhance their financial literacy

 Gen Z adults began investing and saving at age 19 on average.
 This is significantly younger than Baby Boomers who began at an average age of 35 and Millennials at 25